How to Install Nginx, MariaDB and PHP7 (LEMP Stack) on Ubuntu 16.04 LTS

 After it’s installed, MariaDB server should be automatically started.
 Use systemctl to check its status.

-systemctl status mysql
+systemctl status mariadb

 Output:

-Loaded: loaded (/etc/init.d/mysql; bad; vendor preset: enabled)
+Loaded: loaded (/lib/systemd/system/mariadb.service; enabled; vendor preset: enabled)

-Docs: man:systemd-sysv-generator(8)
+Docs: man:mysqld(8)

 If it’s not running, start it with this command:

-sudo systemctl start mysql
+sudo systemctl start mariadb

-sudo systemctl enable mysql
+sudo systemctl enable mariadb

-Now run the post installation security script.
+Now run the post-installation security script.

 sudo mysql_secure_installation

-When it asks you to enter MariaDB root password, press enter because you have not set the root password yet.
-Then enter y to set the root password for MariaDB server.
+• When it asks you to enter MariaDB root password, press Enter key as the root password isn’t set yet.

-Step 4: Install PHP7
+Step 4: Install PHP8.1

 PHP message: PHP Fatal error: Uncaught Error: Call to undefined function xml_parser_create()

 Installing these PHP extensions ensures that your CMS runs smoothly.
+Now start php8.1-fpm.

-sudo systemctl start php7.0-fpm
+sudo systemctl start php8.1-fpm

 Check status:

-systemctl status php7.0-fpm
+systemctl status php8.1-fpm

 Sample output:

-Step 5: Create a Default Nginx Server Block File
+Step 5: Create an Nginx Server Block

 sudo rm /etc/nginx/sites-enabled/default